tinamayswinkels/7-day-coding/_docs/a-7-Day-Challenge/website-in-a-weekend.md

 ## Our Website in a Weekend Online Course&nbsp;

-We've had so many questions about our online course, that we wanted to jump in and [answer them here](https://www.instituteofcode.com/courses/web-dev-101/)\!&nbsp;
+We've had so many questions about [our online course](https://www.instituteofcode.com/courses/web-dev-101/){: target="_blank"}, that we wanted to jump in and answer them here\!&nbsp;

 **1\.
 What does this cover that we haven't already learnt?&nbsp;**